 Although a significant audience of high-net-worth individuals and institutional investors can be addressed with a private placement, the potential market is more circumscribed than with a prospectus offering, and the liquidity of privately placed securities is limited.

-The Private Placement of Securities in Canada publication discusses four variables:
+The discussion below regarding private placements of securities in Canada addresses four variables:

 - whether the issuer is a “reporting issuer” or not; and